ayenzky/webriq-cms/README.md

           - {label: "Site cover image", name: "cover", widget: "image"}
 ```

-Netlify CMS works with the concept of collections of documents that a user can edit.
+WebriQ CMS works with the concept of collections of documents that a user can edit.

 Collections basically comes in three forms: